Department of Fine Arts

 About the Department

 The Department of Fine Arts was established in 1988 at the University of Hyderabad alongside the Departments of Dance, Theater and Communication to form the Sarojini Naidu School of Arts and Communication.
 The aim was to bring the various artistic practices within a single broader academic program in order to interrogate, more systematically, the communicative aspects of the aesthetic traditions, and the aesthetic dimensions of communication systems.
-Although it began with only the discipline of Painting, the Department of Fine Arts has, over the years, grown to offer two-year MFA courses in Painting, Print Making and Sculpture.
-The MFA Program in Art History and Visual Studies was the most recent addition to the Department in 2010.
+Although it began with only the discipline of Painting, the Department of Fine Arts has, over the years, grown to offer two-year Master of Visual Arts courses in three specializations in Painting and Expanded Media, Printmaking and Expanded Media, and Sculpture and Expanded Media.
+The MVA Program in Art History and Visual Studies was added in 2010.
+The PhD program in Art History and Visual Studies was the most recent addition to the Department in 2022.

-The Department of Fine Arts was established under the stewardship of eminent artists Laxma Goud, D L N Reddy, R S Sham Sunder, and other young faculty members, and has over the years grown and developed into a premier Art School in the country.
+The Department of Fine Arts was established under the stewardship of eminent artists Laxma Goud, D L N Reddy, R S Sham Sunder, Alex Mathew and later enriched by the significant contributions of artist B. V. Suresh along with other committed young faculty members.
+Over the years, the department has grown and evolved into a premier Art School in the country.
 The pedagogical commitment has been to provide a space for a serious art practice that can be freely carried out in a supportive, challenging and enriching environment.
 The faculty endeavor to inculcate a strong work ethic in the students while motivating them towards achieving a sense of independence, self-esteem and joy in their accomplishments.
 The increasing visibility and growing list of achievements of its alumni in the world of Contemporary Indian Art bear testimony to these claims.

 Vision Statement